 The visit gave the lecturers an opportunity to see the real situation of water resources management systems in Yogyakarta.
 The lecturers were also briefed by GWP Southeast Asia Regional Coordinator, Mr. Djoko Sasongko, on GWP’s work worldwide.

 The rest of the workshop was focused on presentations by the lecturers about the study programmes related to water and IWRM in their universities.
 They also outlined how the universities will benefit from including IWRM ToolBox in the education curricula.
 It became apparent that most of the universities already have well established study programmes on water and IWRM.
-The inclusion of the IWRM ToolBox will therefore be useful and well accepted.
+The inclusion of the IWRM ToolBox will be therefore be useful and well accepted.

 GWP Senior Knowledge Management Officer Dr. Danka Thalmeinerova presented IWRM ToolBox case studies from all the regions of GWP, especially from Indonesia.
 This was followed by group discussions on how to prepare proposals for new case studies.
 Each group prepared 3 - 4 case study proposals and agreed to finalize the cases for future inclusion in IWRM ToolBox.